TheIoTLearningInitiative/WindRiverIoT/documentation/WindRiverHelix/WindRiverAppCloudLabs.md

 ### Application Development

-#### Wind River Rocket Galileo 2 "Galileo2Device", Applications Projects, Templates
+#### Wind River Rocket Galileo 2 "PhysicalDevice", Applications Projects, Templates

 > Application Projects.
 This is the central place to manage your projects.
 Click on the button below to create your first project.